MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ## azure_storage.account_add

-Function that allows adding an storage account and its associated access key, to the list of storage accounts that the `azure_storage` can access.
+Function that allows adding a storage account and its associated access key, to the list of storage accounts that the `azure_storage` can access.

 If the reference to a storage account, passed as first argument, is already added by a previous invocation of this function with the same name, it doesn't add a new entry but instead updates the access key of the existing entry, with the value passed as the second argument.